yanntoque/babylonAutocomplete/README.md

 * Go to the  `babylon-sample/out/` folder and open the `index.html` in your browser

-* You can modify the code of `main.coffee` from the [Extension Development Host] instance of VSCode
+* You can modify the code of `main.coffee` from the [Extension Development Host] instance of VS Code
     * Type n or B to see new ( and BABYLON. completion.

 * Save your modifications and refresh the page in your browser to see the compiled code